 - Plastic Wrap

-- In a small bowl, mix honey, yeast and salt into the lukewarm water.
-Since I used, active dry yeast, I waited for 5-10 minutes to proof the yeast.
+- In a small bowl, mix honey, yeast, and salt into the lukewarm water.
+Since I used, active dry yeast, I waited for 5-10 minutes to prove the yeast.

-- In a large bowl, add the bread flour and pour the proofed yeast mix and mix well to form a stiff ball of dough.
+- In a large bowl, add the bread flour and pour the proofed yeast mixture and mix well to form a stiff ball of dough.

 - Let the dough rest for five minutes after which you can knead the dough into a soft dough.
 You would knead for about 3-4 minutes.